synereo/synereo/README.md

 Windows 10| - | `192.168.99.100` (aka `locahost`)
 Linux | - | `172.17.0.1`

-Alternately, on Linux and Windows, you can get the IP address of your running container using the following command:
+Alternatively, on Linux and Windows, you can get the IP address of your running container using the following command:
 ```sh
 docker inspect --format '{{ .NetworkSettings.IPAddress }}' synereo-node-01
 ```